maainul/Java/src/linkedList/README.md

 40. Delete a given node in linked list under given constraints
 35. Delete nodes which have a greater value on right side
 48. Delete n nodes after m nodes of linked list

+22. Print reverse of a linked list without actually reversing
+33. Reverse a linked list in groups of given size | set 1
+34. Reverse alternate k nodes in a singly linked list
+37. ReverseLinkedList with m and n

 06. A programmers approach of looking at array vs linked list
 07. Find length of a linked list(iterative and recursive)